CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeBladeIdentity.md

 `func (o *ComputeBladeIdentity) UnsetManagedNodes()`

 UnsetManagedNodes ensures that no value is present for ManagedNodes, not even an explicit nil
+### GetNewBladeIdInDiscoveredLocation

+`func (o *ComputeBladeIdentity) GetNewBladeIdInDiscoveredLocation() []ComputeBladeIdentityRelationship`

+GetNewBladeIdInDiscoveredLocation returns the NewBladeIdInDiscoveredLocation field if non-nil, zero value otherwise.

+### GetNewBladeIdInDiscoveredLocationOk

+`func (o *ComputeBladeIdentity) GetNewBladeIdInDiscoveredLocationOk() (*[]ComputeBladeIdentityRelationship, bool)`

+GetNewBladeIdInDiscoveredLocationOk returns a tuple with the NewBladeIdInDiscoveredLocation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNewBladeIdInDiscoveredLocation

+`func (o *ComputeBladeIdentity) SetNewBladeIdInDiscoveredLocation(v []ComputeBladeIdentityRelationship)`

+SetNewBladeIdInDiscoveredLocation sets NewBladeIdInDiscoveredLocation field to given value.

+### HasNewBladeIdInDiscoveredLocation

+`func (o *ComputeBladeIdentity) HasNewBladeIdInDiscoveredLocation() bool`

+HasNewBladeIdInDiscoveredLocation returns a boolean if a field has been set.

+### SetNewBladeIdInDiscoveredLocationNil

+`func (o *ComputeBladeIdentity) SetNewBladeIdInDiscoveredLocationNil(b bool)`

+ SetNewBladeIdInDiscoveredLocationNil sets the value for NewBladeIdInDiscoveredLocation to be an explicit nil

+### UnsetNewBladeIdInDiscoveredLocation
+`func (o *ComputeBladeIdentity) UnsetNewBladeIdInDiscoveredLocation()`

+UnsetNewBladeIdInDiscoveredLocation ensures that no value is present for NewBladeIdInDiscoveredLocation, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)